Skip to Content

 Google Analytics is a free web analytics tool that can be used to track website traffic, user behavior, and conversion rates.
 By setting up indivudial landing pages for each of your referrers, and then conversion tracking in Google Analytics, you can track the performance of your B2B referral program and analyze which people are referring the most leads your way.

-Make sure your referral tracking is setup before you start, so that you can track the performance of your referral program as it grows.
-Here’s an example of an analytics dashboard you could try recreate:
+Make sure your referral tracking is set up before you start, so that you can track the performance of your referral program as it grows.
+Here’s an example of an analytics dashboard you could try to recreate:

 referral analytics